Our Struggles

 Treatment and Recovery:

-Professional Help: Therapy or counseling can assist in overcoming addiction.
+Professional Help: Therapy or counseling can help.

 Author's Opinion 3